+So, in short, potato is good for pregnancy.
 Potatoes are full of healthy nutrients for a pregnant woman and should not be excluded from the pregnancy diet.
 Potatoes are healthy for the overall growth and development of the foetus, and hence should be consumed in moderation and in a healthy way.
+Wondering whether potato during pregnancy’s first trimester is good?
+Yes, do go ahead!
 Also, it is best to avoid fried potatoes and avoid overeating, as it can lead to problems like obesity, gestational diabetes, and other pregnancy complications.

 1. Potatoes, flesh and skin, raw; U.S. Department of Agriculture; https://fdc.nal.usda.gov/fdc-app.html#/food-details/170026/nutrients